 Since its inception in 1924, Misericordia University has prepared thousands of excellent teachers for our nation's classrooms.
-Most of our first graduates became teachers; the TED is currently one of the University’s largest programs.

-The College of Professional Studies and Social Sciences (CPSSS) and its Teacher Education Department (TED) sponsor undergraduate majors in Early Childhood/Special Education Program, which eventuates in two new state certifications (Pre-K to Grade 4 and Special Education); the state’s new Middle Level Education Program (Grades 4-8) with a selection of five content area concentrations including Math/Science, Math/English, Math/Social Studies, Science/English, and Science/Social Studies; and five areas of Secondary Education
+The College of Professional Studies and Social Sciences (CPSSS) and its Teacher Education Department (TED) sponsor undergraduate majors in Early Childhood/Special Education Program, which eventuates in two new state certifications (Pre-K to Grade 4 and Special Education); Middle Level Education Program (Grades 4-8) with a selection of five content area concentrations including Math/Science, Math/English, Math/Social Studies, Science/English, and Science/Social Studies; and five areas of Secondary Education

 (Grades 7 – 12) with Biology, Chemistry, English, History (Citizenship), and Mathematics.